 1. Oregon Grape Root

 Oregon Grape Root is bitter and detoxifying herb that helps move stagnation within the liver and digestive tract.
-It has a speciic affinity for the liver, and is therefore an excellent promoter of bile secretion.
-This herb is wonderful for those who are dealing with sluggish or thick bile, poor fat digestion, and malabsorption.
-Oregon Grape Root also liver function by protecting it from viruses and other liver related illness.
+It has a specific affinity for the liver, and is therefore an excellent promoter of bile secretion.
+This herb is wonderful for those who are dealing with sluggish or thick bile, poor fat digestion, and malabsorption.*

 2. Milk Thistle Seed

-Considered the “king” of detoxifying herbs, milk thistle protects and restores the liver by helping it rid the body of heavy metals, prescription medications, environmental pollutants, and alcohol.
+Considered the “king” of detoxifying herbs, milk thistle protects, supports and restores the liver by helping it rid the body of heavy metals and penvironmental pollutants.
 It also helps restore and rejuvenate the liver.
 It is a powerful liver cleanser that actually helps rebuild and protect liver cells as it removes toxins.
 The seeds contain the highest concentrations of the plant’s active compound, silymarin.
-Silymarin is an antioxidant that reduces free radical production and oxidative damage, and may also inhibit the binding of toxins to the liver.
-In animals, silymarin reduces liver injury caused by acetaminophen (Ibuprofen) and has been shown to have positive effects on alcoholic liver disease, hepatitis and toxin-induced liver problems.
+Silymarin is an antioxidant that reduces free radical production and oxidative damage, and may also inhibit the binding of toxins to the liver.*

 3. Burdock Root

 One of the best blood purifiers, burdock is also an excellent herb for bile excretion and liver restoration.
-Burdock is known in traditional herbal medicine as a ‘depurative’ – a purifying, detoxifying herb for the blood that features heavily in folk remedies for skin disease, fluid retention, digestion and cancer.
-Burdock root has active ingredients that have been found to detoxify heavy metals from the blood, improving organ health as well as the health of the whole body.
-It also promotes blood circulation to the skin surface, which improves skin health.
+Burdock is known in traditional herbal medicine as a ‘depurative’ – a purifying, detoxifying herb for the blood that features heavily in folk remedies for skin issues, fluid retention, and digestion.
+Burdock root has active ingredients that have been found to support the detoxification of heavy metals from the blood, supporting organ health as well as the health of the whole body.
+It also promotes blood circulation to the skin surface, which improves skin health.*

 4. Dandelion Root

-Dandelion root stimulates bile and relives liver congestion.
+Dandelion root stimulates bile and helps relieve occasional liver “congestion”.
 It’s also a diuretic which helps the liver eliminate toxins more quickly.
-Regular consumption enables you to gently cleanse the liver on a daily basis lessening and preventing any further accumulation of toxins.
+Regular consumption enables you to gently cleanse the liver on a daily basis lessening any further accumulation of toxins.*

 5. Fresh Turmeric Root

 Turmeric is a star ingredient here because it’s one of the only herbs that has a big impact on the much-sought-after liver phase II detoxification pathways.
 It’s very easy to engage phase I pathways of your liver (even coffee will do it), but most people get stuck because the toxins simply recirculate as their phase II is blocked.
 Turmeric increases glutathione production, which is a powerful phase II detoxifier and acts as antioxidant in the liver.
-Plus, its powerful anti-inflammatory effect makes it a great natural remedy not only for joint pain relief for liver inflammation as well!
-Lastly, turmeric protects the liver from toxic compounds and reduces micro-inflammation in the gut.
+Plus, it supports a healthy, normal inflammatory response which makes it a great natural way to support joint and liver function as well!*

 6. Bupleurum Root

 I added this herb in because of my love for Traditional Chinese Medicine.
-This is a main herb in the classic “free and easy wanderer” formula, which is used to release liver sluggishness that is causing anger, irritability, and depression.
-Bupleurum is indicated in TCM for liver stagnation, difficulty digesting fats, bloating, “Liver fire rising” (liver headaches/migraines), and pain on left side of rib cage.
-It is specifically helpful when dealing with anger, fatigue, mood swings, and stress.
+This is a main herb in the classic “free and easy wanderer” formula, which is used to release liver sluggishness that contributes to occasional irritability..
+Bupleurum is indicated in TCM for liver stagnation, difficulty digesting fats, occasional bloating, “Liver fire rising” .
+It is specifically helpful when dealing with occasional upset, fatigue, mood swings, and stress.*